 Traditional funerals and memorial services are not the only way to celebrate a life.
-Atypical celebrations of life are becoming more mainstream.
+Strange funeral traditions exist across the globe, and atypical celebrations of life are becoming more mainstream.
 And other non-traditional burials are growing in popularity.

 Jump ahead to these sections:

 - Go to the Cinema

 You have options when it comes to a celebration of life.
 You might opt for a living funeral.
 Or decide you want a party thrown in your honor.
 It's important to talk to your family and friends and share what kind of service you’d like.

 In many cultures and religions, hosting a wake in the home is traditional.
 It can take a little getting used to, but the tradition dates back centuries.
 If your loved one died at home, you can hire a funeral home to prepare the body.
 Or you can do it yourself.

 A home funeral creates an intimate experience with death.
 If you don't mind having people at your house or the home of the deceased, consider taking this route.
 Pick a day and invite people to come and go rather than setting a time.
 It that way, a home funeral is like a traditional wake.
 Or you might plan a ceremony with a set date and time.
 Hosting a home funeral allows you to operate on your timeline.
 And it creates a more relaxed atmosphere.